macktron/macktron.github.io/_pages/policy_areas_explained.md

 <ul>
   <li>
-    <span style="font-weight: bold;">Fisheries</span> –
+    <span style="font-weight: bold;">Fisheries</span>
+    <details style="display: inline;">
       This area is governed by the Common Fisheries Policy (CFP), this domain includes legislation on the sustainable management of marine resources, fishing quotas, fleet regulation, and cooperation with non-EU countries on fishing rights.
-    <details style="display: inline;">
-      <summary style="display: inline; cursor: pointer; color: blue; font-weight: bold;">[Read more...]</summary>
       Fisheries policy is vital for coastal economies and often involves negotiations between ecological goals (e.g., preventing overfishing) and economic pressures from national fishing industries.
 This area can reveal regional divides, especially among member states with significant maritime sectors.
     </details>
   </li>